Two pairs and a free, quality eye exam for just $79.95

 Sunglasses and summer go together like baseball and hot dogs.
 But sunglasses and winter?

 Not so obvious.
-But making this connection is essential to preserving the health of your eyes, says Heather Klatt, director of operations at National Vision, Inc., the parent company of America’s Best Contacts & Eyeglasses.
+But making this connection is essential to preserving your eye health, says Heather Klatt, director of operations at National Vision, Inc., the parent company of America’s Best Contacts & Eyeglasses.

 Even when you can’t see the sun, its harmful ultraviolet (UV) rays have little trouble finding your eyes.
 Sunglasses with 100 percent UVA and UVB protection have been shown to help prevent or delay many age-related eye diseases, including macular degeneration and cataracts—two leading causes of blindness.